-Target Community Fire Guidelines 0 Acacia attenuata INTENSITY: Moderate (to high; due to the inherent characteristics of highly flammable vegetation).
-0 Wallum sedgefrogs Allocasuarina INTERVAL: 7-20 years with emphasis on the 8-12 year range.
-0 good soil moisture, recent rainfall and standing water on the ground).
-Wet heaths should be burnt when substrate is wet to avoid the risk fire STRATEGY: Aim for a burn mosaic of 40-80%.
+Tar get Community Fire Guidelines 0 Acacia attenuata Wallum sedgefrogs Allocasuarina emuina in ecotones Blandfordia grandiflora Eucalyptus conglomerata Phaius australis Prasophyllum wallum INTENSITY: Moderate (to high; due to the inherent characteristics of highly flammable vegetation).
+0 INTERVAL: 7-20 years with emphasis on the 8-12 year range. o B STRATEGY: Aim for a burn mosaic of 40-80%.
 Ensure planned burn conditions are conducive to maintaining integrity of the landscape (i.e., use good soil moisture, recent rainfall and standing water on the ground).
-Wet heaths should be burnt when substrate is wet to avoid the risk of peat fire 0 conglomerata Phaius australis Prasophyllum wallum ISSUES: Intervals at the upper end (12-20 years) of the recommended regime may be desirable to counteract detrimental impacts of a high intensity fire over 100% of landscape.
-This vegetation often contains obligate seed regenerating species and as such, the application of frequent fire may reduce species richness if the intervals between fire are not sufficient for plants to produce seed.
-Incl 12.3 udes RE 12.3.13 and 3.14 ckbutt forest habitat SEASON: Summer to winter.
-Phaius australis udes RE 12.9-10.14.
+Wet heaths should be burnt when substrate is wet to avoid the risk of peat fire 0 ISSUES: Intervals at the upper end (12-20 years) of the recommended regime may be desirable to counteract detrimental impacts of a high intensity fire over 100% of landscape.
+This vegetation often contains obligate seed regenerating species and as such, the application of frequent fire may reduce species richness if the intervals between fire are not sufficient for plants to produce seed. ludes RE 12.3.13 and 3.14 ckbutt forest habitat SEASON: Summer to winter.
+Phaius australis ludes RE 12.9-10.14.
 INTENSITY: Plan for low to moderate.
 Unplanned occasional high intensity wildfire will occur.
 INTERVAL: 4-8 years maintains a healthy grassy system.
 8-20 years for shrubby elements of understorey.
 STRATEGY: Aim for 40-60% mosaic burn.
 Needs disturbance to maintain RE structure (eucalypt overstorey with open understorey of predominantly non-rainforest species).
 ISSUES: Frequent fire is needed to maintain understorey integrity, keeping more mesic species low in the profile of the understorey so that other species can compete.
 It is essential that wildfires are not the sole source of fire in this ecosystem.
 High intensity fires occur periodically through time, however frequent low to moderate intensity fires will create the disturbance required to keep the understorey diverse.
 A follow-up burn soon after a high intensity wildfire can be considered to reduce germinating mesic species.